The Babel Texts

 Introduction

-It is thus necessary to limit these studies to the geometric patterns found in objects that appear to be linked to religion, or can be reasonably linked to the government of Shu.
-At the present time this limitation reduces the number of analysable patterns to just one.
-These being the lines found on the stool of the circa 180 cm tall standing figure that is made of bronze.
-This bronze figure was discovered in the 1986 survey of the No 2 pit at the SanXingDui Ruins, and it appears to mimic the general pose of a much smaller 14.6 cm tall figure that was found in 2023 in that the two statues appear to have once held a very large staff with a very large circular hole placed in their hands.
-The smaller of the two items is topped by a three tier “headdress”, whereas the taller item has only a two tier headdress.
-It should be noted that in addition to the figure which appears to be built to human scale, within the 2021 dig a giant mask (measuring 135 centimeters in width and 74 centimeters in height), was also located at the No. 3 sacrificial pit, which is so large it could not be used as an actual mask.
+With these restrictions, amongst the published and publicly available examples of archaic geometric patterns, at the present time there is one analysable patterns that requires to be studied.
+This pattern is the sequence of lines that is found on the four sides of a stool that supports a circa 180 cm tall standing figure that is made of bronze.
+This important bronze figure was discovered in the 1986 survey of the No 2 pit at the SanXingDui Ruins, and it appears to mimic the general pose of a smaller, 14.6 cm tall figure that was found in 2023: where the similar feature present in the two statues is they both appear to have once held, at an angle, a large diameter staff with two large circular hole placed in the left and right hands.
+In addition to the difference in height, he smaller of the two statues also differs in that it was cast with a three tier “headdress”, whereas the taller statue has a two tier headdress.
+It should be noted that in addition to the figure which appears to be built to human scale, within the secondary 2021 dig, a giant mask (which measures 135 centimetres in width and 74 centimetres in height), was recovered from the No. 3 sacrificial pit.
+This mask is remarkable in that it is so large it could not have been used as an actual mask.

-As stated earlier, the lines studied in this paper are present at the base of the taller statue and are found on all four sides of the square “stool” upon which the standing, bronze statue is mounted.
-In prior studies of this large figure, it appears that the stool has not been studied in any detail, and no prior theory has been put forward to explain either the structure of these lines, nor the enigmatic design that surrounds the lines.
-A video showing the statue can be seen here
+As stated, the lines studied in this paper are found at the base of the taller statue and they are found on all four sides of the square “stool” upon which the standing, bronze statue is mounted.

 Results